 Monash University, in conjunction with the Australian University Procurement Network (AUPN), identified an instance of modern slavery within its supply chain for latex gloves.
 The following actions were identified as likely being implemented by a recruiting company that was a third party providing labour supply services to an offshore subcontractor to a Monash supplier:

 - Forced salary deductions

 - Substandard living conditions.

 The subcontractor took steps to provide financial reparation to the affected migrant unskilled workers and to ensure passports were accessible, and also terminated use of the recruiting company.
 In addition, Monash’s direct supplier ceased utilising the subcontractor in question.

 The AUPN has also discussed alternative remediation techniques that could have been used, instead of simply ceasing to use the subcontractor in question.

 In Australia, Monash engages its cleaning staff via well known third-party labour providers that are only engaged after a robust tendering process.
 Terms and conditions are made binding via comprehensive formal agreements.
 Further subcontracting of the work is only permitted with the approval of Monash University.

 Despite these measures, Monash has identified this to be a particular area of potential modern slavery risk.
-Though there is no evidence to indicate any issues, as part of its forthcoming modern slavery program of work, Monash will undertake a deeper assessment of the industry due to the inherent risk in the wider cleaning industry, and may implement changes to further reduce risk in this area such as participation in the Cleaning Accountability Framework.
+Though there is no evidence to indicate any issues, as part of its ongoing modern slavery program of work, Monash will undertake a deeper assessment of the industry due to the inherent risk in the wider cleaning industry, and, to ensure a best-in-class approach, may implement changes to further reduce risk in this area such as participation in the Cleaning Accountability Framework.